 Lucian rolled his eyes, his expression a mixture of exhaustion and disdain.

 "I had my suspicions from the moment you started with your bullshit story.
 But the moment you lowered yourself to meet my eyes?"
 He gave a dry, bitter chuckle.
 "That was the giveaway.
 You were playing nice… too nice.
-Someone like you—someone forged in conquest and pride—doesn't kneel.
+Someone like you—someone forged in conquest and pride—does not stoop.
 Not unless you want something.
 That's when I knew.
 You weren't here for me.
 You were here for you."

 Kronen rose slowly, her golden armor glinting like the scales of a serpent basking in sunlight.
 Her grin shifted—no longer proud, but darkly delighted.